rasadariranasinghe/Module-2-Assignment-2/README.md

 ## Compatibility

 This script is compatible with Microsoft Excel.
-Ensure that macros are enabled in your Excel settings to run the script succ
+Ensure that macros are enabled in your Excel settings to run the script successfully.